danbev/learning-knative/README.md

 Also it is worth mentioning that a running container is a process (think unix process) which has a separate control group (cgroup), and namespace (mnt, IPC, net, usr, pid, and uts (Unix Time Share system)).
-It would also include seccomp (Secure Computing mode) which is a way to filter the system calls allowed to be performed.
+It could also include seccomp (Secure Computing mode) which is a way to filter the system calls allowed to be performed, apparmor (prevents access to files the process should not access), and linux capabilities (reducing what a privileged process can do).
+More on these three security features can be found later in this document.

 ### Namespaces
 The namespace API consists of three system calls: